justynjen/Justynjen/_posts/2018-04-25-wcw-taylor-founder-of-remote-like-me.md

 comments: true
 ---

 I am starting a new feature on my blog called Women Crush Wednesday where once a month I am going to feature boss babes that are killing the online world.
 I want to feature entrepreneurs that are kicking ass out there in the world.
-This week I am featuring Taylor Lane, Founder of Remote Like Me.&nbsp;
+This week I am featuring Taylor Lane, Founder of Remote Like Me.

 Taylor is the ultimate boss babe!
 She has been running Remote Like Me for over a year now.
 It's a company that helps woman of all careers go remote.
-She does one on one coaching for women but she also has a series of memberships that you can join where she will help you on different levels for people with different needs.&nbsp;
+She does one on one coaching for women but she also has a series of memberships that you can join where she will help you on different levels for people with different needs.

 She has a 3 month road map for success.
 This means that in just 3 months she will take you from 0 to remote working hero in just 3 months.
 Taylor's goal is to help as many women go remote as possible.
-She's a remote queen!&nbsp;
+She's a remote queen!

 ![](/uploads/14680535-1294069683950145-8224432922045626532-n-1.png)